 Fishing is a staple in my therapy room and I’m guessing it is in your as well.
 But recently, I figured out a way to make fish much easier and I also put together ice fishing worksheets for my older students (shhh, they actually like to “fish” too and we often do both, but I’ll never tell!)
-I’ve bundled both of these products together for the #JanSLPMustHave 50% off sale which is today (1/7) only.
-Click here to check it out.
+I’ve bundled both of these products together for winter fishing fun; click here to check it out.
+Of course the fishing articulation game can be used in warm weather too!

 In the winter we go ice fishing.
 I put all the fish in a large bucket and explain how a hole is drilled in the ice and the line is dropped in (bonus, no “casting” allowed!).
 This makes it simple if you just want to attach a magnet to a string and drop it in, or you could attach a dowel either in a classic pole style or horizontally so it is rolled up.